 - Teach responsibility rather than shaming the child.

-Although you find your child lying occasionally, it is necessary to help the child stop lying early in life, so that it doesn’t become habitual and cause trouble later on in life.
+Although you find your child lying occasionally, it is necessary to help the child stop lying early in life, so that it doesn’t become habitual and cause trouble later on in life or erode the foundation of your child’s moral character.
+Labeling your child a ‘Liar’ could have lasting impacts and could get him/her to believe and act according to the label.

 Why do you think children tell lies?
 Do share your opinion in the comments.